Bride and groom kissing by church entrance

 • Availability: May–October

-Bay Harbor Yacht Club (Bay Harbor) One of Northern Michigan’s most exclusive venues, this private club offers marble interiors, waterfront terraces, and first-class service.
-It’s ideal for members or sponsored events seeking a refined, high-end experience.
+Bay Harbor Yacht Club (Bay Harbor) One of Northern Michigan’s most exclusive wedding destinations, this private club features polished marble interiors, sweeping waterfront terraces, and impeccable service throughout.
+Designed for members and sponsored events, it offers an ultra-refined setting where every detail feels upscale and tailored for a truly high-end celebration.

 • Capacity: 250~